What is a low head dam?

 The importance of field verification understood by all engineers for informed decision making.
 Each entry is a contribution towards greater low head dam safety.
 The subcommittee asks for your contribution by spreading the word about the opportunity to capture a low head dam using the QR code to make an entry.
 If your work or personal hobbies involves frequent encounters with low head dams, we are especially interested in your involvement.
 A few minutes taken to capture a low head dam is invaluable when it could lead to a difference of a life being saved because the location was known and appropriate corrective actions were taken to improve safety.
 With virtual collaboration at its height, this feat is possible and truly exciting to be a part of.

-These training documents offer a simplified and an in-depth tutorial on how to catalogue low heads dams via Google Earth.
+This training document offers an in-depth tutorial on how to catalogue low heads dams via Google Earth.

 As low-head dams are located and catalogued, updates of the inventory of low-head dam locations in your state will be reflected in this existing inventory of low head dams.